ChilliCream/graphql-platform/README.md

 This will setup all the necessary endpoints to query the GraphQL schema via HTTP GET or HTTP POST.
 In order to run a query against your schema startup your web host and get [GraphiQL](https://github.com/graphql/graphiql).

+We are also currently working on a middleware for ASP.net classic.

 ## Features